Chen-Qixian/RisingWave-Grafana-Basics/README.md

-# Sample application for tutorials
+# Grafana Basics Prototype

-This repository contains the environment for completing the tutorials at [grafana.com/tutorials](https://grafana.com/tutorials).
+This repository contains the environment for all what is needed for grafana application startup prototype, refering from: [grafana.com/tutorials](https://grafana.com/tutorials).

 ## Prequisites